munificent/game-programming-patterns/book/spatial-partition.markdown

 <aside name="couple">

-They usually split it in two, four, or eight--nice round numbers to a programmer.
+They usually split it in two, four, or eight -- nice round numbers to a programmer.

 </aside>